snepderg/1001albums-discord-rpc/README.md

 ### Example .env Configuration
 *The installer creates a blank .env*

+- NOTE: Avoid setting the `UPDATE_INTERVAL` parameter below 300 seconds (5 minutes) because the API will ratelimit you if you exceed 3 requests per minute.

 ```ini
 # Your Discord Application ID (Create one at https://discord.com/developers/applications)
 DISCORD_ACTIVITY_TOKEN=0938586491844541502